pulumi/docs/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 are a variety of ways that a stack's state could be corrupted, but in almost all cases it is possible to manually edit the stack's state to fix the issue.

 This is an advanced operation and should be an absolute last resort.
-We recommend you check-in with the [Pulumi Community Slack](https://slack.pulumi.com) first before editing your snapshot.
+We recommend you check in with the [Pulumi Community Slack](https://slack.pulumi.com) first before editing your snapshot.

 If you intend to unprotect or delete a resource, consider using the [`pulumi state`](/docs/cli/commands/pulumi_state) command instead of editing your state directly. `pulumi state` makes fixes to your state without requiring you to edit the JSON representation of your stack's current state.